lar-deeufba/potential_fields_with_aruco/README.md

-## Projet - Artificial Potential Field with ArUco Marker
+## Project - Artificial Potential Field with ArUco Marker

-## Test Velocity Control (Usage)
+## Description

-### This branch was created to test speed control.
+This branch was created to test speed control.
 According to the ur_modern_driver repository, velocity control reacts much faster than position control and is recommended for visual servoing.
 The next commands will show you what it takes for velocity control to work.

+## Test Velocity Control (Usage)

 The ur5.launch was modified to not start gazebo while velocity command is still being tested.